s0i37/__all_crawl2/readme.md

 Identical functionality for crawling sites as presented in two bash-scripts spider.sh and crawl.sh.

-Scripts are wrappers around the gnu-utilities `wget` and `find` respectively.
+Scripts are wrappers around the GNU-utilities `wget` and `find` respectively.
 These utilities have a powerful engine and reliable enough to use.

 (only one site per spider)